 In addition to the two bunk beds at the back, we can add an additional set.

 Yes, we lose one of the tables, but we can still put the table up at the front of the caravan, or, if it's warm, we use a table in the awning anyway.

 As well as giving us more space, it keeps the caravan cleaner if we eat in the awning 😉

 The front part of the caravan converts into a double bed.
 If we have the awning in use, we keep this set-up once pitched, but it's no too much effort to put everything away, as there is plenty of storage underneath the seats.

 Some caravans have a fixed double bed.
-These look good if you are just a couple, or maybe with just one child, but for us, the bunk bed layout works best.
+These look good if you are just a couple or maybe with just one child, but the bunk bed layout works best for us.

 2. A Caravan Awning - a must for extra space

 The Caravan Awning provides us with a lot of extra space, and we can fit a table, additional chairs, an inflatable sofa, and the dog crate.